 Skiing is a great excuse to carbo-load.
 And that’s something Persephone Bakery , located in the town of Jackson, will readily help you with.
 From cinnamon brioche to morning glory muffins, Peresphone’s pastries are some of the best—especially when they’re washed down with freshly brewed Intelligentsia coffee.

 If you’re looking for a budget-friendly way to fuel up slopeside, check out Cafe 6311, located at the base of the Bridger Gondola.
 The bagel breakfast sandwich will keep you going for hours on end.

 Where to Stay

 Skiers who want to maximize their time on the mountain will want to stay at Teton Village, located at the base of JHMR, in order to cut out the 12-mile commute from town.
-The Hostel in Teton Village offers affordable options for both shared and private rooms, with dormitory beds started at $20/night and private rooms at $45.
+The Hostel in Teton Village offers affordable options for both shared and private rooms, with dormitory beds started around $25/night and private rooms about $50.
 Most other options in the village are much pricier, but for a worthy splurge, check out the LEED-certified Hotel Terra , with rooms starting at $235/night.
 Go in with friends to split the cost of a suite, which come with two full bathrooms, and you can save on meals by taking advantage of the full kitchen.

 Looking to explore more of the area beyond the resort?
 Consider a stay in the town of Jackson.
-The Elk Country Inn is a popular affordable option with rooms starting at $98; more upscale, the Wort Hotel has the most history to it, starting at $289/night during ski season.
-And don’t forget to take a photo under the famous elk antler arches.
+The Elk Country Inn is a popular affordable option with rooms starting around $100; more upscale, the Wort Hotel has the most history to it, starting at about$300/night during ski season.
+And don't forget to take a photo under the famous elk antler arches.

 Written by Samantha Larson for RootsRated and legally licensed through the Matcha publisher network.